-In order to spend less on a divorce, a full service lawyer will likely not be the cheapest option.
+In order to spend less on a divorce, a full service divorce lawyer most likely is not your cheapest option.
 More affordable alternatives include hiring a “limited scope” divorce attorney or representing yourself.

 Lawyers often respond to client questions with, “It depends,” and often use this response when asked to quote the final amount of legal fees for a new matter.

 Certainly, it’s ideal to have the right lawyer handle the entire case.
-Yet, not everyone has thousands to spend on an attorney while others have the money but simply don’t want to spend it on a lawyer.
+Yet, not everyone has the thousands of dollars it takes to hire a lawyer full time while others have the money but simply don’t want to spend it on a lawyer.